tower-rs/tower/guides/building-a-middleware-from-scratch.md

     fn poll(self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<Self::Output> {
         let this = self.project();

-        // First check if the response future is done match this.response_future.poll(cx) {
+        // First check if the response future is ready. match this.response_future.poll(cx) {
             Poll::Ready(result) => {
-                // The inner service is done computing a response (or it has
+                // The inner service has a response ready for us or it has
-                // failed)
+                // failed.
                 return Poll::Ready(result);
             }
             Poll::Pending => {
-                // Not quite done yet...
+                // Not quite ready yet...
             }
         }

-        // Then check if the sleep is done.
+        // Then check if the sleep is ready.
 If so the response has taken too
         // long and we have to return an error. match this.sleep.poll(cx) {
             Poll::Ready(()) => {